Quantum Computing for Query Containment of Conjunctive Queries: APPENDIX

 Currently available quantum hardware --- referred to as Noisy Intermediate-Scale Quantum (NISQ) hardware --- suffers from significant drawbacks: only a small number of physical qubits (e.g., up to 156 qubits on state-of-the art IBM devices) are available, and computations are affected by limitations such as short coherence times that allow only shallow circuits to be run, and noise leading to gate and readout errors.
 Therefore, quantum algorithms currently are still mostly studied using simulators that run on classical hardware.
 In general, handling quantum states of $n$ qubits requires storing and manipulating $2^n$ complex amplitudes, an exponential scaling that limits classical emulation to the small-scale regime.
 In practice, matrix product state simulators (e.g., provided by Qiskit Aer \cite{qiskit2024}) offer an efficient tool for approximately simulating quantum computations that rely on only a restricted amount of entanglement~\cite{vidal2003efficient}.

-\myparagraph{Simulated annealing and quantum annealing} After having described a gate-based solver for the discrete optimization problem \eqref{optimization_problem} in the previous paragraphs, we now present the foundations of two further optimization methods that can be used to solve a QUBO, i.e., problem \eqref{optimization_problem} in the \emph{unconstrained} case where all monomials of $p$ have \emph{degree~2}.
+\myparagraph{Simulated annealing and quantum annealing} Next, we present the foundations of two further methods that can be used to solve a QUBO, i.e., problem~\eqref{optimization_problem} (see above) in the \emph{unconstrained} case where all monomials of $p$ have \emph{degree~2}.
 These methods are referred to as \emph{simulated annealing} and \emph{quantum annealing}.
-The term ``annealing'' is inspired by a cooling technique from metallurgy.
-Thereby heated metal is cooled in a controlled way such that its atoms have sufficient time to arrange themselves and form stable crystals.
+The term ``annealing'' is inspired by a cooling technique from metallurgy: heated metal is cooled in a controlled way such that its atoms have sufficient time to arrange themselves and form stable crystals.
 This results in a low-energy state of the metal that is considered to be stable.
-Both simulated annealing and quantum annealing are heuristic search methods moving in a controlled way over a solution landscape for a sufficiently long time until they reach a stable and minimizing state.
-Due to this feature, both methods contain the term ``annealing'' in their names.
+Both simulated annealing and quantum annealing are heuristic search methods moving in a controlled way over a so-called \emph{solution landscape} or \emph{energy landscape} (i.e., possible assignments of the binary variables; henceforth these are called \emph{states}) for a sufficiently long time until they reach a stable and minimizing (w.r.t. the polynomial value) state.
+Thus, both methods contain the term ``annealing'' in their names.
+A minimum state corresponds to an optimal solution.
 In this work, we use three different solvers provided by the D-Wave library \cite{DWaveLibrary-Link}, which are briefly described in the following.